Woman standing in a golden field at sunset—ease and safety after EMDR for PTSD in Bryn Mawr & Newark, DE.

 Icon next to text about anxiety, overwhelm, and hypervigilence — symptoms of nervous system dysregulation from trauma.

-Suddenly feeling like you're back in that moment all over again.
+Suddenly feeling like you're back there all over again.

 Icon next to text about anxiety, overwhelm, and hypervigilence — symptoms of nervous system dysregulation from trauma.